 The images are not often meant for public view but for the enjoyment of the subject and his/her romantic partner.

 25. Lifestyle Photography

-Lifestyle photography is the art of capturing images of people in real-life events and to tell a story through that image.
+Lifestyle photography is the art of capturing images of people in real-life events and telling a story through that image.

 Lifestyle photography is similar to a portrait photograph in the sense that they are planned images, however, lifestyle photographs are a bit more candid and should aim to capture and document a real-life event.

 Pet photography is a niche within the broader category of animal photography that focuses specifically on capturing images of pets.
 The goal of pet photography is to capture the personality and unique qualities of pets in a visually appealing and memorable way.

 Pet photographers often work with a variety of animals, including dogs, cats, birds, and other domesticated animals, and may specialize in certain breeds or types of pets.

 This type of photography may be done in a studio setting, outdoors, or in the home of the pet owner.
 The resulting photos can serve as cherished keepsakes and beautiful works of art.

 27. Commercial Photography

 Commercial photography is a genre of photography that is used to create images for commercial purposes.
 The main goal of commercial photography is to promote or sell products or services.